arangodb/velocypack/README.md

 Building the VPack library
 --------------------------

-Building the VPack library is straightforward.
-Simply execute the following commands:
+Building the VPack library is straightforward with `cmake`.
+Simply execute the following commands to create an out-of-source build:

 ```bash
 mkdir -p build